Joyastick/236KO/README.md

 Profiles are JSON files in a `Profiles/` folder next to the executable, editable either by hand, through the Bindings tab's press-to-bind wizard, or through the Profile Editor tab.
 A profile has:

-- `ControllerInput` — which of `dpad`/`left_stick`/`right_stick` feed the direction mapper, stick deadzone, trigger threshold, poll rate.
+- `ControllerInput`: which of `dpad`/`left_stick`/`right_stick` feed the direction mapper, stick deadzone, trigger threshold, poll rate.
-- `Leniency` — the buffer/leniency settings above.
+- `Leniency`: the buffer/leniency settings above.
-- `Motions` — ordered list of `{ Name, Sequence: [numpad digits], AllowDiagonalSkip, MaxSequenceMs, MaxGapMs }`.
+- `Motions`: ordered list of `{ Name, Sequence: [numpad digits], AllowDiagonalSkip, MaxSequenceMs, MaxGapMs }`.
   Order is priority: earlier entries are tried first when more than one motion could match.
-- `AttackBindings` — attack role (e.g. `light`) -> physical input ids that trigger it.
+- `AttackBindings`: attack role (e.g. `light`) -> physical input ids that trigger it.
-- `MotionAttackOutputs` — motion name -> attack role -> output tokens, fired when the attack lands inside the motion's attack window.
+- `MotionAttackOutputs`: motion name -> attack role -> output tokens, fired when the attack lands inside the motion's attack window.
-- `AttackOutputs` — attack role -> output tokens, held on the virtual pad for as long as the physical button is held (as long as that press wasn't already consumed by a combo below).
+- `AttackOutputs`: attack role -> output tokens, held on the virtual pad for as long as the physical button is held (as long as that press wasn't already consumed by a combo below).
-- `KeyOutputs` — physical input id -> output tokens, direct passthrough/remap of any other button, also held for as long as the physical button is held.
+- `KeyOutputs`: physical input id -> output tokens, direct passthrough/remap of any other button, also held for as long as the physical button is held.

 `AttackOutputs`, `KeyOutputs`, and `MotionAttackOutputs` are all true passthrough: hold the physical